- THE BELL TOWER

 Inspired by the way digital information was changing that industry (and everything else) he decided to learn more about it and went back to graduate school to get his Masters in Library and Information Science.
 After working in the Harvard libraries for almost a decade, Mike came to Phillips Academy as the Director of Institutional Research.
 This summer Mike began his new role at the library.
 He’s psyched!

-Associate Director of the Library
+Associate Director of the Library and Head of Instructional Services

 Michael came to us from the Harvard-Smithsonian Center for Astrophysics, John G. Wolbach Library, where he worked with senior scientists, postdocs, fellows, and college students.
 Prior to this he worked in major corporate, hospital, large academic, medical, public, science, and several business libraries.
 The common thread for his career is research and instruction in the sciences.